yllieth/semantic-release-ms-teams/README.md

 | `showContributors` | _optional_, boolean | Whether or not the contributors should be displayed in the message.
 Default: `true` |

 ### Notes
 - **IMPORTANT**: The `webhookUrl` variable you can use within your plugin configuration is meant to be used only for test purposes.
 Because you don't want to publicly publish this url and do let the world know a way to send messages to your teams channel, you will want to use the `TEAMS_WEBHOOK_URL` instead.

 - The default value for `imageUrl` is <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/4e/Gitlab_meaningful_logo.svg/144px-Gitlab_meaningful_logo.svg.png" width="30" height="30" style="border-radius: 50%; vertical-align: middle" />
 _https://upload.wikimedia.org/wikipedia/commons/thumb/4/4e/Gitlab_meaningful_logo.svg/144px-Gitlab_meaningful_logo.svg.png_

 - The list of Contributors is built using the email associated with the commits (only the part before the "@" is kept).
-This list can be disable (mainly for privacy reasons)
+This list can be disable (mainly for privacy reasons).

 - The message is sent to Teams during the `success` step which is silenced in `dryRun` mode.

+- The official `@semantic-release/git` plugin may cause a second message to be sent (because the plugin potentially adds a commit on the current branch, to save changes in files like `package.json`, `package-lock.json`, `CHANGELOG.md`).
+In order to prevent that, an environment variable (`HAS_PREVIOUS_SEM_REL_EXECUTION`) is set to `true` after the first message, then this plugin won't send any other message, as long as the plugin is part of the config.

 ## Screenshots